 We now know a lot about what causes asthma and researchers are now working out what can be done to prevent children from getting asthma.

-In this study we will look at how things that children eat and breathe in are related to asthma and how genes may be important.
+In this study we looked at how things that children eat and breathe in are related to asthma and how genes may be important.
 For example we will ask the question if a child's genes make them more sensitive to tobacco smoke, do they get more asthma symptoms when they are exposed to tobacco smoke?